-We recommend that management review and discuss the above control points.
-In general, segregating duties rather than relying upon compensating controls will provide the strongest control structure.
-Also, the effectiveness of compensating controls is highly dependent upon the rigor and skepticism with which they are applied.
+We recommend that management review and discuss the above control points; where possible, segregating duties rather than relying upon compensating controls, in order to provide a stronger control structure.
+Also, the effectiveness of compensating controls is highly dependent upon the rigor and skepticism with which reviews are applied.